John Fairfax (minister): As churchman and trouble with the law

 He then obtained the rectory of Barking-cum-Needham, Suffolk, and held it until the 1662 Act of Uniformity.
 Fairfax continued to reside in his own house at Barking, and used all opportunities of preaching.
 He was supported by Dame Brook (died 22 July 1683, aged 82), widow of Sir Robert Brook of Cockfield Hall, near Yoxford, Suffolk, who patronised nonconformists.
 He was also aided by his neighbour, John Meadows, an ejected minister of good property, who later married his niece.

 Fairfax's preaching got him more than once into prison.
 On Tuesday, 5 July 1670, Fairfax and other ministers attended the parish church of Walsham-in-the-Willows, Suffolk.
 After the liturgy was read by the minister of the parish, a sermon was preached by a non-licensed minister Stephen Scandaret.
-During this sermon Fairfax and five other ministers were arrested, and committed to the county gaol at Bury St. Edmunds.
+During this sermon Fairfax and five other ministers were arrested.
 At the quarter sessions they were bailed to appear at the next assize.
 The judge before whom they appeared was Sir Richard Raynsford, noted for his severity to nonconformists.
 The grand jury found a true bill against one of them (Simpson); others, including Fairfax, on 'a general suggestion' of the justices who had committed them, that they were persons dangerous to the public peace, were sent to prison by Raynsford until they should find sureties for their good behaviour.
-After five months in Bury goal, they applied to the Court of Common Pleas for a writ of habeas corpus, which the judges were of opinion they could not grant, and advised a petition to the king.
+After five months in goal in Bury St. Edmunds, they applied to the Court of Common Pleas for a writ of habeas corpus, which the judges were of opinion they could not grant, and advised a petition to the king.
 On 18 March 1671 Fairfax was still in prison.
-His sister Priscilla (d.
-1708), who was in the service of Reynolds, bishop of Norwich, urged him to conform.
+His sister Priscilla (died 1708), who was in the service of Reynolds, bishop of Norwich, urged him to conform.
 He probably obtained his release at the following assize; and on the issue of the king's indulgence (15 March 1672) he took out a licence as a presbyterian teacher at the house of Margaret Rozer, Needham Market.